ONSdigital/dp-data-tools/mongo-fixes/update-topic-ids/README.md

 update-topic-ids
 ==================

 This utility updates `topics` documents to use a new nano id of size 4 using an alphabet of `123456789`.
+It will also update the `content` documents to use the new ids.

 See [decision record](https://github.com/ONSdigital/dp-decision-records/blob/feature/topics/TopicsService/0001-topic-and-subtopic-definition-and-assignment.md#root-and-sub-topic-id)